fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-aws-dynamodb.md

 ### Others

 #### For configuring TTL
 In the case of DynamoDB, records cannot be deleted in bulk.
-So it is necessary toconfigure the TTL to have unnecessary records deleted periodically.
+Set the TTL to have unnecessary records deleted periodically.
 The following code example calculates the unix epoch time 30 days after the current date and adds it as a `ttl` column.
 It is necessary to configure the TTL accordingly on the DynamoDB side.

 ```vail